durdina/aws-codepipeline-devsecops-amazoneks/README.md

 The diagram shows the following workflow:

-1. Developer will update the Java application code in the base branch of the AWS CodeCommit repository, creating a Pull Reqeust (PR).
+1. Developer will update the Java application code in the base branch of the GitHub repository, creating a Pull Reqeust (PR).

 2. Amazon CodeGuru Reviewer automatically reviews the code as soon as a PR is submitted and does a analysis of java code as per the best practices and gives recommendations to users.